Skip to content

 Refund Processing3-5 business days

 Deposits are instant.
 Withdrawals are same-day in most corridors.
 Settlement to operators runs T+1 to T+3, middle of the pack.
 Brite does T+0, Trustly and Inpay do T+0 to T+1, AstroPay does T+1 to T+2.
 Nuvei settles T+2 to T+7.
 Refunds take 3-5 business days, slower than most competitors.
 Adyen's advantage here is not speed but reliability: processing EUR 1.39 trillion annually means the infrastructure handles peak loads without degradation.
-The April 2025 DDoS attack was the exception, not the norm.
-Integration takes 4-8 weeks for high-risk, the longest onboarding in our database.
+The April 2025 DDoS attack was a rare exception.
+Integration takes 4-8 weeks for high-risk, the longest onboarding of any provider here.
 BridgerPay deploys in days, and NOWPayments does same day.
 Plan accordingly.
-Updated May 2026.

 Integration & Tech